PennLINC/PennLINC.github.io/docs/LabHome/CONCUR_Reimbursement.md

 - _Country Code_: Whatever country the expenses are from
 - _Report Name_: Create an informative report name
 - _Business Justification_: 1-2 sentences describing the report e.g., “Dr. Satterthwaite traveled to [city] to present data findings at [conference name].
 See the expenditure justification report attached for all expenses.”
-- _Trip Begin Date/Trip End Date_: if it’s a travel report, include those dates
+- _Trip Begin Date/Trip End Date_: if it's a travel report, include those dates
 - _LEAVE EVERYTHING ELSE AS IS_
 - Click _NEXT_ to continue
 <img src="/assets/images/CONCUR_reportheader.png" alt="reportheader">